Kennedy v. Louisiana: Majority

+The Court based its decision on the "evolving standards of decency" analysis.
+First, they looked for evidence that national consensus was against the death penalty for the crime of child rape.
+In the few states that allowed the death penalty for child rape, no one had yet been sentenced to death under the existing laws, which the court weighed against the death penalty.

+Second, the Court conducted its own independent analysis guided by the principle that "evolving standards of decency...counsel us to be most hesitant before interpreting the Eighth Amendment to allow the extension of the death penalty"..
 Noting the precedents Coker v.
 Georgia and Enmund v.
 Florida the Court concluded that the death penalty is a disproportionate punishment for non-homicide crimes, including "child rape":

 The court concludes that there is a distinction between intentional first-degree murder, on the one hand, and non-homicide crimes against individuals, even including child rape, on the other.
 The latter crimes may be devastating in their harm, as here, but in terms of moral depravity and of the injury to the person and to the public, they cannot compare to murder in their severity and irrevocability.

-The Court says that "evolving standards of decency...counsel us to be most hesitant before interpreting the Eighth Amendment to allow the extension of the death penalty".
-Noting the post-Furman procedures for individualized death penalty determinations in capital trials, the Court points out the difficulty in narrowing the class of death-penalty eligible rapes:

-We find it difficult to identify standards that would guide the decision-maker so the penalty is reserved for the most severe cases of child rape and yet not imposed in an arbitrary way.

-Even when there is severe and permanent physical injury to the child rape victim, the Court says that allowing capital punishment for the rapist would not serve a legitimate retributive purpose because "it is not at all evident that the child rape victim's hurt is lessened" by executing the rapist.
+Even when there is severe and permanent physical injury to the child rape victim, in the Court's view, allowing capital punishment for the rapist would not serve a legitimate retributive purpose because "it is not at all evident that the child rape victim's hurt is lessened" by executing the rapist.

 The opinion concluded that in cases of crimes against individuals, "the death penalty should not be expanded to instances where the victim's life was not taken".
 The majority opinion left open the possibility of the death penalty for "drug kingpin activity", as well as treason, espionage and terrorism, these being considered crimes against "the State" rather than against "individual persons":

 Our concern here is limited to crimes against individual persons.
 We do not address, for example, crimes defining and punishing treason, espionage, terrorism, and drug kingpin activity, which are offenses against the State.